Hill Stations Near Meerut For Planning Vacation & Weekend Trip in Few Hour Drive

 How to Reach These Hill Stations from Meerut

 One of the best things about living (or starting your trip) from Meerut is how close it is to the Himalayas.
 Within just a few hours, you can trade the city heat for cool mountain air!
-Over the years, I’ve tried almost every route from quick weekend drives to longer road trips and here’s what I’ve learned along the way.
+I’ve listed almost every route from quick weekend drives to longer road trips and here’s what I’ve learned along the way.

 🛣️ By Road — My Favorite Way to Travel